icdevs/ICEventsWG/draft_proposals_current/candidate-ICRC72-20240924.md

 Retrieves a paginated list of Publishers known to the Orchestrator.
 Filtering based on provided statistical filters is possible.

 - **Parameters**:
-  - `prev : opt nat`: Optional.
+  - `prev : opt principal`: Optional.
 The principal of the last Publisher in the previous query to establish pagination context.
   - `take : opt nat`: Optional.
 Maximum number of Publisher entries to return.
   - `filter : opt OrchestrationFilter`: Optional.
 Filters for fetching specific slices and statistical data.